Siberian Coal Energy Company

 Siberian Coal Energy Company (SUEK) is a coal and energy company based in Russia.
 SUEK is Russia’s largest coal supplier.

 The company was founded in 2001, it is headquartered in Moscow.
 The full official name is Joint-Stock Company Siberian Coal Energy Company (SUEK JSC).
-The CEO of the company is Stepan Solzhenitsyn, son of novelist Aleksandr Solzhenitsyn.
+The CEO of the company is Alexander Redkin.

 History

 SUEK was based on the idea to consolidate disparate coal enterprises throughout Russian regions into an industrial holding in the early 2000s.

 The assets that formed SUEK were distressed – the production capacity was less than 30 million tons per year, the enterprises employed 70,000 miners yet productivity was low, and virtually none of its output was exported.
 Amid the collapse of mining businesses and widespread miners strikes due to unpaid wages and poor working conditions, the average equipment depreciation was 90%.

 During the early years of the business, SUEK’s assets were renovated and debts were repaid.
 The old mines and worn-out equipment were transformed into modern enterprises, several enrichment factories and modules were put into operation, incorporating the processing technologies that allowed SUEK to produce highly enriched coal with low impurity levels.

 SUEK built coal bulk terminals and seaports, and built a coal mine methane processing station to generate power within the framework of the Kyoto Protocol.
 According to the Financial Times, it has invested in high-capacity washing plants and has ash control technologies at all its coal ports.
 The first smart mining management control center was built to run all SUEK’s operations, monitoring the location and well-being of miners working underground.

 After the consolidation of electric power assets, the Siberian Generating Company (SGC) was created as a part of SUEK, and spun out as a separate company.
 In 2018, SUEK took over SGC.

 In the last 15 years, SUEK has invested US$10 billion in coal production and power generation.

 SUEK's assets produce nearly 110 million tons of coal annually and the company employs over 70,000 people.